Mahnoor891/Mahnoor891/README.md

 I'm a CS student at UBIT, University of Karachi — passionate about learning, building, and solving problems one line of code at a time.

 Always curious, always growing.

-BSc Computer Science
-UBIT · University of Karachi
-📍
-Karachi, Pakistan
-currently studying
-💡
-Lifelong Learner
+ ### 🎓 **Experience:**
+• Object Oriented Programs in Java
+• Data Structures andAApplication in Cpp

-always exploring new things
+Lifelong Learner, always exploring newthings.
-🧩
-Problem Solver
-love a good challenge
-Interests & Skills

-"Every expert was once a beginner.
-Keep building. 🚀" open to collaborations & learning opportunities
+**"Every expert was once a beginner.
+Keep building. 🚀"**

+Open to collaborations & learning opportunities